Flexberry/flexberry.github.io/pages/products/flexberry-designer/class-diagram/fd_hidden-properties-view.en.md

 permalink: en/fd_hidden-properties-view.html
 lang: en
 autotranslated: true
-hash: dde60d0629ef03de9607544a1ff781004f7ab4f10cd98d0f4ee5c6c26c082fc9
+hash: a5feea9e6ff5a8e6d8d0a22cc6f6f0a56bf195e53e448d61ef46bd5894f490a5
 ---

-The programmer can declare properties that fall into [view](fd_view-definition.html) `скрытыми`, then they will be in a [view](fd_view-definition.html), but will not be visible in the user interface.
+The programmer can declare properties that fall into [view](fd_view-definition.html)» «hidden, then they will be in a [view](fd_view-definition.html), but will not be visible in the user interface.

 For declaring the hidden properties you want to initialize the property `Hidden` when specifying an attribute `View`.